jraymondt/badgers-rift/src/content/blog/2024/the-insanity-of-yet-another-post.md

 ---
 title: the insane person just keeps doing it
-description: try not to soil your keks
+description: Try not to soil your keks—a Halloween descent into the absurd, featuring Clippy.
 pubDate: 2024-10-27
-heroImage: '/blog-placeholder-2.jpg'
+heroImage: '/img/2024-10-26_01-39-colourween.jpg'
 tags:
   - halloween
   - clippy
+  - insanity
+  - persistence
+  - nostalgia
 ---

 ## The insane person just keeps doing it